btholt/complete-intro-to-product-management/lessons/01-welcome/A-introduction.md

    2. Agendas and timeboxing
    3. Owning the space
    4. When to follow tangents, when to bring it back
+   5. Come to the meeting with a plan; don't just ask open-ended questions
-   5. EXERCISE: Draft a meeting agenda w/ timeboxes and goals
+   6. EXERCISE: Draft a meeting agenda w/ timeboxes and goals
 7. Metrics
    1. A little bit of stats
    2. A little bit of graphing